texfaq/texfaq.github.io/FAQ-tds-zip.md

 ---

-The [TDS](FAQ-tds) is a simple structure, and almost all files can be installed simply by putting them in the ''right'' place, and updating a single index.
+The [TDS](FAQ-tds) is a simple structure, and almost all files can be installed simply by putting them in the "right" place, and updating a single index.
 (Note, this simple idea typically doesn't work for fonts, unless they're distributed as MetaFont source.)

-The CTAN network is therefore acquiring ''TDS-ZIP'' files, which have a built-in directory structure that matches the TDS.
+The CTAN network is therefore acquiring "TDS-ZIP" files, which have a built-in directory structure that matches the TDS.
 These files have to be built, and the CTAN team has asked that package authors supply them (the team will advise, of course, if the